brsr/antitile/docs/gco-planar.rst

 - **Class III** operators are all others, and occur in chiral pairs.
   :math:`\Delta(a,b)` is the chiral pair of :math:`\Delta(b,a)`, and the same for :math:`\Box(a,b)` and :math:`\Box(b,a)`.

+Here we also introduce the ''class sine'', to have a smooth measure of how much like a class I or class II operator a given operator is.
+If an operator is Class I, :math:`C=0`; if Class II, :math:`C=1`, and Class III is in between.

 Chiral pairs correspond to conjugation of the complex number :math:`a+bi` or :math:`a+bu`.
 That is, there exists some unit z such that